iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/renaming-objects-and-folders.md

 # Renaming Objects And Folders

-In iVP, objects and folders can be renamed without limitations concerning name length or special characters like the umlauts "ä", "ü" and "ö".
+In iVP Planning, objects and folders can be renamed without limitations concerning name length or special characters like the umlauts "ä", "ü" and "ö".

 {% hint style="info" %}
 The name of an object is global - when it is changed in the [hierarchy panel](../user-interface/hierarchy-panel.md) it will also be changed in the [properties panel](../user-interface/the-info-panel.md) and vice versa.